stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

 down the mine shaft, had caused extensive caving in, and had completely closed the deep abyss which had created so much apprehension the day before.
-When I asked the watchman what sounds he had heard prior to the mighty thunderbolt, he mentioned a coyote, a dog, and the snarling mountain wind&mdash;nothing more.
+When I asked the watchman what sounds he had heard prior to the mighty thunderbolt, he mentioned a coyote, a dog, and the snarling mountain wind--nothing more.
 Nor do I doubt his word.

   Upon the resumption of work Superintendent Arthur called on some especially dependable men to make a few investigations around the spot where the gulf had appeared.
 Though